Sorry, you need to enable JavaScript to visit this website.

 “Oops” tags are not meant to punish you, rather, they are an educational tool to help you divert your food scraps better.
 Mistakes happen, especially with a new program, but we encourage you to take corrective action and learn from the feedback on the “Oops” tag.

-What is the purpose of the Curbside Composting Pilot Program?
+What is the purpose of this program?

 • Divert food waste from landfill and incineration